slds-lmu/i2ml/content/chapters/15_regularization/15-08-bayes.md

 ---
-title: "Chapter 15.06: Regularization in NonLinear Models and Bayesian Priors"
+title: "Chapter 15.08: Regularization and Bayesian Priors"
-weight: 15006
+weight: 15008
 ---
 In this section, we motivate regularization from a Bayesian perspective, showing how different penalty terms correspond to different Bayesian priors.